• Skip to primary navigation

 Teacher

-Teachers are one of the high paying jobs for history majors.
+Teachers are one of the high-paying jobs for history majors.
 Teachers instruct students in a variety of subjects, including math, science, and history.
-They also communicate about student progress with parents, counselors, and administrators.
+They also communicate about student progress with parents, counsellors, and administrators.
 Consider becoming a history teacher if you are interested in history and educating others.
 Typically, you’d teach students of various ages about the past.
 Working as a teacher

 #3.
 Reporter ($46,982 per year)